liangyaohua/swingmap/README.md

 			- swingmap_sql_dump.sql

 Installation:
-1.	copy the swingmap folder into www directory
+1.	copy the swingmap folder into your www directory
 2.	import the database with swingmap_sql_dump.sql

 Test: